Thermodynamic and transport properties of hot asymmetric nuclear matter within a chiral SU(3) model: Results and discussions

-In Fig. \ref{Dens_Entr_baryon}, we show the density dependence of the ratio of entropy density to baryon density ($\equiv$ S/B) for the temperatures T=50, 100 and 150 MeV for both free nucleon gas and in chiral SU(3) model with medium modified nucleons.
-There is observed to be increse in the entropy per baryon, S/B as the temperature is raised.
-The effect of isospin asymmetry is observed to lead to a smaller value of S/B. The trend of the dependence on the density for $S/B$ is similar for the free nucleon gas and in chiral SU(3) model including medium effects of the nucleons.
-However, the value of $S/B$ is observed to be lower in chiral SU(3) model as compared to the free nucleon gas, for the same densities, which is due to the smaller values of the entropy density with medium effects (see figure \ref{Dens_Entr}).
+In Fig. \ref{Dens_Entr_baryon}, we show the density dependence of the ratio of entropy density to baryon density ($\equiv$ S/B) for the temperatures T=50, 100 and 150 MeV both for free nucleon gas and chiral SU(3) model with medium modified nucleons.
+There is observed to be an increase in the entropy per baryon, S/B as the temperature is raised.
+The effect of isospin asymmetry is observed to lead to a smaller value of $S/B$ as compared to isospin symmetric matter at the same density, similar to the isospin asymmetry effect on the entropy density (see figure \ref{Dens_Entr}), as expected.
+The trend of the dependence on the density for $S/B$ is similar for the free nucleon gas and for the chiral SU(3) model including medium effects of the nucleons.
+However, the value of $S/B$ is observed to be lower in the chiral SU(3) model as compared to the free nucleon gas, for the same densities, which is due to the smaller values of the entropy density in the presence of medium effects in the chiral SU(3) model.